 Wrap-Up

 Hopefully, this article has helped you to understand the great distinction between retiree COLAs and employee pay raises so you can make informed decisions regarding your retirement.
-If the “water-cooler talk” at your office has some bad information floating around about pay raises and COLAs, send this article to them to set the record straight once and for all!
+If the “water-cooler talk” at your office has some bad information floating around about pay raises vs. COLAs, send this article to them to set the record straight once and for all!